SurajDonthi/Neural-Networks-from-Scratch/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 1. When you have a lot of data...

 <li> Either your data is tagged, labelled, maintained or it is not.
  If the data is available and is fully labelled or tagged, you can train the model based on the given set of input-output pairs and ask the model to predict the output for a new set of data.
-This type of learning is called **Supervised Learning** (Since, you are giving the input and also mentioning that this is the correct output for the data).
+This type of learning is called <b>Supervised Learning</b> (Since, you are giving the input and also mentioning that this is the correct output for the data).
 <br><br>
 Supervised Learning can be further divided into the two tasks as below:
 <br>